Sterbweise/winget-update/Readme.md

 - `-ExcludeApps` or `-e`: Specifies applications to exclude from the current update.
 - `-Mode` or `-m`: Sets the update mode.
-- `-AddPermanentExcludeApps` or `-ape`: Adds applications to the permanent exclusion list.
+- `-AddPersistentExcludeApps` or `-ape`: Adds applications to the persistent exclusion list.
-- `-RemovePermanentExcludeApps` or `-rpe`: Removes applications from the permanent exclusion list.
+- `-RemovePersistentExcludeApps` or `-rpe`: Removes applications from the persistent exclusion list.
 - `-CustomParams` or `-cp`: Specifies custom parameters to pass directly to winget.
 - `-Help`: Displays detailed help for the script.